Travel.State.Gov >

 Women Travelers: See our travel tips for Women Travelers.

-Medical and dental facilities in Mauritania are extremely limited and do not approach Western standards.
+Medical and dental facilities in Mauritania are extremely limited and do not meet Western standards.
 Local pharmacies are to be used with caution.
 Many medicines are difficult to obtain or may be counterfeit.
 Travelers are advised to carry their own medical supplies, medications, and prescription eyewear.
 There are no Western mortuary services available in Mauritania.

+The Department of State, U.S. embassies and U.S. consulates do not pay medical bills.
+Be aware that U.S. Medicare/Medicaid does not apply overseas.
+Most hospitals and doctors overseas do not accept U.S. health insurance.
 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
 See our webpage for more information on insurance coverage overseas.

 We strongly recommend supplemental insurance to cover medical evacuation.

-Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
+Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

-Further health information:
+Further health information

 Check passport expiration dates carefully for all travelers!
 Children’s passports are issued for 5 years, adult passports for 10 years.